haskell/cabal/Cabal/doc/installing-packages.rst

     configure option (or the default).
 $libdir
     As above but for :option:`--libdir`
-$commonlibdir
+$binlibsubdir
-    As above but for :option:`--commonlibdir`
+    As above but for :option:`--binlibsubdir`
 $hidir
     As above but for :option:`--hidir`
 $datadir